 - $ 20.00 technology fee

-- UA Affiliate: University of Arizona students, scholars, members of the staff and faculty, as well as their direct relatives, receive 10% off tuition upon presentation of their CatCard no later than Jan.
-12.
+- UA Affiliate: University of Arizona students, scholars, members of the staff and faculty, as well as their direct relatives, receive 10% off tuition upon presentation of their CatCard the day before the first day of class.

 - Discounts apply to tuition only and may not be combined.